MicrosoftDocs/visualstudio-docs/docs/xml-tools/xslt-profiler.md

 ![XSLT Profiler](../xml-tools/media/profile-xslt-menu.png)

 > [!NOTE]
-> The XSLT Profiler is only available in the Enterprise edition of Visual Studio.
+> The XSLT Profiler is only available in the Enterprise edition of Visual Studio 2017.

 ## Create a performance report